Columbus Visit Draws Fresh Perspectives

 Where do you go when searching for ideas and strategies to help your community flourish?

 The Indiana Chamber 2022 Community of the Year isn’t a bad place to start.

-That’s exactly what officials with the Hancock Economic Development Council and City of Greenfield recently did on a visit to Columbus, Indiana, alongside numerous other leaders from across the state.
-The excursion featured a Redevelopment Association of Indiana meeting, enlightening presentations by Columbus officials and state legislative experts, and an insightful site tour.
+That’s exactly what officials with the Hancock Economic Development Council and City of Greenfield recently did on a visit to Columbus, Indiana.
+The Hancock County contingent joined dozens of other leaders from across Indiana for the event, which consisted of a Redevelopment Association of Indiana meeting, presentations from Columbus officials and state legislative experts, and a site tour.

-Several crucial lessons emerged from these discussions, including the importance of stakeholder engagement, the value of diverse perspectives, the art of active listening, the drive to take action, and the need for a cohesive approach.
+Multiple lessons emerged from the presentations, including the importance of stakeholder engagement, bringing together varied perspectives, active listening, taking action, and adopting a unified approach.

-Columbus’s leaders envision the downtown area as the city’s communal “living room,” accessible to all.
-Their commitment is to make it an inviting, walkable, dynamic, sustainable, and attractive space.
+Columbus leaders view downtown as the city’s “living room” belonging to everyone, and strive to make it inviting, walkable, dynamic, sustainable and attractive.

-Additionally, Columbus boasts an Office of Downtown Development, dedicated to facilitating a seamless experience for both new and established businesses looking to operate within the city.
-The office shared effective strategies for attracting more visitors to downtown, such as text marketing, engagement with apartment communities, and the dissemination of information on weekend activities to local hotels.
+The city also has an Office of Downtown Development, which sets out to provide an active, easy experience for outside, first-time or seasoned businesses looking to operate.
+The office shared strategies for drawing more visitors to downtown, like text marketing, engaging with apartment communities, and getting information on weekend activities to hotels in the city.

-Furthermore, the presenters emphasized the importance of effective project management techniques, including tax increment financing, collaboration with property owners, coordination with state agencies, and synergy with neighboring developments.
+Presenters emphasized effective methods for accomplishing projects as well, like tax increment financing, working with property owners, working with state agencies, and coordinating with neighboring developments.

-Attorneys from Ice Miller, based in Indianapolis, provided insights into new state legislation pertaining to tax increment financing for single-family housing.
-They also discussed a new Indiana Finance Authority housing infrastructure revolving loan fund program.
+Attorneys with Indianapolis-based Ice Miller explained new state legislation on tax increment financing for single-family housing, as well as a new Indiana Finance Authority housing infrastructure revolving loan fund program.